Where is Home? (And how yoga can help you find your way back.)

 So Where Does Yoga Fit Into This?

-One of the most memorable and beautiful observations a private client ever told me was after a restorative pose.
+One of the most memorable and beautiful things a student ever told me was after a restorative pose during a private yoga session.
 She was quiet and reflective, there was a long silence and then finally she said very softly:

 ‘I feel as if I’ve been on a long journey and have finally come home.’